luizlzg/DataScience/README.md

-# DataScience
+# Data Science Projects
-In this repository I will place my work and analysis around data science
+In this repository I will place my work and analysis around data science, like notebooks developed using machine learning algorithms